ruprekhab/credit-risk-classification/README.md

 * Number of accounts
 * Derogatory marks
 * Total debt.
-The target variable (y) represents the loan status, indicating whether a loan is classified as 'healthy' or 'high-risk.'
+<p>The target variable (y) represents the loan status, indicating whether a loan is classified as 'healthy' or 'high-risk.' </p>

 ## Machine Learning Model Used:
 Logistic Regression, a classification algorithm, was used for this analysis.
 It estimates the outcome based on the input features.

 ## Stages of Machine Learning Process:
 * **Data Preparation:** The Data was loaded into a Pandas DataFrame.
 The features (X) and target variable (y) were separated.
 Then, the data was split into training and testing sets using train_test_split().
 * **Model selection and training:** Logistic Regression was chosen as the lassification algorithm.
-The model was initialized with random_state= 1 and trained using fit() on the training data.
+The model was initialized with random_state= 1, max_iter=200 and trained using fit() on the training data.
 Predictions were made on the test dataset using predict().

 * **Evaluation:** The model was evaluated using a confusion matrix and a classification report.
 Key performance metrics like precision, recall and accuracy were analyzed